azaleacolburn/sonder/README.md

 ### Annotater

-The Annotater takes the information about variables produced by the Analyser and Checker and creates a new AST that includes this information in necessary places, for example:
+The Annotater takes the information about variables produced by the Analyzer and Checker and creates a new AST that includes this information in necessary places, for example:

 - All declarations are annotated with whether the variable is mutable
 - PtrDeclarations are annotated with the pointer type (`Rc<RefCell<T>>`, `&mut`, `&`, `*mut`, or `*const`)